-In Lincolnshire the SAFE Team provides a multi-agency response to Child Sexual Exploitation, taking the lead in the identification, prevention, investigation, and prosecution of cases across the county.
-The team is made up of officers and staff from Lincolnshire Police, Children’s Services, Lincolnshire Community Health Services, Youth Offending, CAMHS, and Barnardos.
+In Lincolnshire the SAFE Hub co-ordinates the multi-agency response to Child Sexual Exploitation, taking the lead in the identification, prevention, investigation, and prosecution of cases across the county.
+The Hub includes officers and staff from Lincolnshire Police, Children’s Services, Lincolnshire Community Health Services, Youth Offending, Barnardo’s, and Link to Change.

-To request support from the SAFE Team professionals should first contact the Children’s Services Customer Service Centre on 01522 782111.
+To request support from the SAFE Hub professionals should first contact the Children’s Services Customer Service Centre on 01522 782111.

 The LSCB provides an e-learning module: Safeguarding Children from Abuse by Sexual Exploitation which is designed to improve awareness of the main issues surrounding exploitation.